 The flight medic and flight nurse must continue emergency medical treatment if necessary during the flight.
 For example, medications may be given or a portable defibrillator may be used to restart the patient’s heart.
 During a medevac flight, oxygen may also be administered.
 During a flight, flight medics will usually calm and reassure a patient.

 A flight medic may be required to assist the pilots with the flight in addition to caring for his patient.
 He might be required to assist with pre-flight inspections, for example.
-He may also assist with navigation keeping an eye out for landmarks during the flight.
+He may also assist with navigation by keeping an eye out for landmarks during the flight.

 Doctors and nurses are usually ready and waiting for the incoming flight, which will usually land on a rooftop, if the patient is transported to a hospital.
 The flight medic must then unload the patient once the helicopter has arrived at its destination.
 The patient is then handed over to the hospital staff who are waiting for him.
-Any medical treatments the patient received while in his care, both before and during the flight, will be reported to the crew a flight medic.
+Any medical treatments the patient received while in his care, both before and during the flight, will be reported to the crew by a flight medic.
 Any paperwork, such as medical records, must be given to the hospital staff who are waiting.